This page has information on travelling to the Philippines.

 If you’re leaving the country from Cebu Mactan airport you must pay a departure tax of 850 pesos in local currency or the equivalent in US dollars.
 There’s no longer a departure tax at Manila airport.
 This information is subject to change and you should check with local authorities before you travel.

 Visiting Boracay Island

 If you’re planning to visit Boracay Island, you will need to have evidence of a confirmed booking with an accredited hotel.
 You should take local advice on documentation and port of entry to the island before you travel.

 Living, working or studying in the Philippines

-If you intend to live, work, or study in the Philippines you’ll need to have certain UK documents (eg birth certificates, marriage certificates, UK police certificates, school documents) legalised by the FCO Legalisation Office and by the Philippine Embassy in London before relocating to the Philippines.
-These documents are required by the local authorities when applying for long-term resident visas.
-Contact the Legalisation Office and the Philippine Embassy in London for more details.
+If you intend to live, work, or study in the Philippines you’ll need to have certain UK documents (eg birth certificates, marriage certificates, UK police certificates, school documents) legalised by the FCDO Legalisation Office.
+These documents do not need to be legalised or authenticated by the Philippine Embassy in London.
+Alternatively, the requesting local authority may wish to verify the Apostille certificate issued by the Legalisation Office at https://www.gov.uk/verify-apostille.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.